jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         with self.assertRaises(AttributeError):
             module.NonExistentClass()

-  the terminal displays passing tests
+  the terminal shows passing tests

 * RED: make it fail